MrBocch/99-Problems-in-Haskell/README.md

 it appears the wiki page is not complete yet?

-Sorted by, my solutions, then the solutions that are not mine buy I thought were cool
+Sorted by, my solutions, then the solutions that are not mine but I thought were cool

 ## 1. Find the last element of a list
 ```